January/JayhawkTelnet/README.md

 What sports are supported?
 ---------------------------
-Only KU football and KU men's basketball right now.
+Only KU football and KU basketball (men's and women's) right now.

 KU basketball (women's), KU baseball, and KU soccer will be implemented when it's done™.